CHiPs44/YetAnotherPicoComputer/50-Software.md

 PC Gamer's article "The 50 most important PC games of all time" <https://www.pcgamer.com/most-important-pc-games/> seems to be a good source but is seemmingly very biased towards IBM PC and compatibles.

-There won't be many examples of 8-bit console games as I didn't own or use anyone.
+There won't be many examples of 8-bit console games as I didn't own or use any.

 ## Games